Fully-Passive Twin-Field Quantum Key Distribution: Comparison with Fully Passive BB84

-Additionally, fully passive TF-QKD can eliminate side-channels from not only source detectors, but also detectors, enabling higher implementation security than either fully-passive BB84 or active QKD.
-While future applications of the fully passive source in Ref. \cite{FullyPassiveThis} to MDI-QKD can potentially offer similar protection against detector side-channels, a fully passive TF-QKD scheme can potentially provide better scaling of key rate versus distance.
+Lastly, compared with fully passive BB84, a big advantage fully passive TF-QKD offers is that it can eliminate side-channels from not only source modulators, but also detectors, enabling higher implementation security than either fully passive BB84 or active QKD.